sjneph/satfactor/README.md

 How-To
 =======
-Input a number of interest in binary form:
+Input a number of interest in its binary form:

 bin/iencode 10101 > composite.21
 // solve with your favorite solver and put results in solution.txt